krebcarl/CookieCache/DesignDoc.md

                 return e.ToString();
             }
 ```
+For more information about using Service Proxies check out
 ## Scenario: Adding product to the Cart
 Below is a diagram showing the flow when a user presses the "Add To Cart" button on the CookieCache.html page to add something to their cart.
 ![alt text](https://github.com/krebcarl/CookieCache/blob/carly1/Add%20to%20Cart%20Design%20Flow%20Diagram.JPG "Log Title Text 2")